Quantum metrology enhanced by effective time reversal: Mirror metrology

 A related opportunity concerns decoherence.
-Consider performing echo metrology using spins subject to spontaneous decay.
+Consider performing mirror metrology using spins subject to spontaneous decay.
 The protocol may achieve the decayed probe state's QFI~\cite{Kielinski2024}.
-Echo metrology merits extensions to sensors subject to general decoherence~\cite{Lukin2025}.
+Mirror metrology merits extensions to sensors subject to general decoherence~\cite{Lukin2025}.
 Perhaps we can gain insights from weak-value amplification and ICO metrology, which offer robustness with respect to certain noise (Sections~\ref{sec_wva} and~\ref{sec_ICO}).

-Beyond the parameter estimation of Sec.~\ref{sec_tech_intro}, the echo-metrology template can facilitate further quantum information processing.
+Beyond the parameter estimation of Sec.~\ref{sec_tech_intro}, the mirror-metrology template can facilitate further quantum information processing.
 The proof in Sec.~\ref{sec_UUdag_QFI} generalises to quantum state discrimination and noise estimation~\cite{Davidovich2024absorption}; the \emph{Dolinar receiver} illustrates how~\cite{Dolinar1973}.
 Such a receiver optimally distinguishes two coherent states by implementing a displace-probe-replace protocol.
 Also, prepare-evolve-reverse sequences enable Hamiltonian amplification~\cite{Arenz2020,Burd2024,Arenz2024} and the detection of higher-order out-of-time-order correlators~\cite{GoogleOTOC2025,ZhangOTOC2005}.
 More extensions might await discovery.